For more information on determination letters and adopting a pre-approved retirement plan, see:

 Can an adopting employer rely on a pre-approved plan’s opinion or advisory letter, or must the employer request its own letter?

 Generally, an adopting employer that doesn’t make any changes or only specified minor changes to the plan document can rely on the opinion or advisory letter for the pre-approved plan.
-Examples of minor changes include: changing the effective date of a provision, adopting IRS model or sample amendments, or the adoption of required amendments (Revenue Procedure 2015-36, Section 19 and Revenue Procedure 2016-37, Section 20.03).
+Examples of minor changes include: changing the effective date of a provision, adopting IRS model or sample amendments, or the adoption of required amendments (Revenue Procedure 2015-36, Section 19 and Revenue Procedure 2016-37, Section 20.03), and Revenue Procedure 2017-41, Section 7).

 Can an adopting employer request a separate determination letter on Form 5307?

-Form 5307 is accepted only from adopters of Volume Submitter (VS) specimen plans that modify the terms of the pre-approved VS specimen plan (and only if the modifications are not so extensive as to cause the plan to be treated as an individually designed plan).
+Form 5307 is accepted only from adopters of Volume Submitter (VS) specimen plans that modify the terms of the pre-approved VS specimen plan (and only if the modifications are not so extensive as to cause the plan to be treated as an individually designed plan for application filing purposes.
 The application must be filed within the announced adoption period (Revenue Procedure 2016-37, Section 14.03).

 VS adopting employers that have not made any changes to the terms of the pre-approved VS specimen plan (except to select among options under the plan) and M&P adopting employers are not eligible to submit Form 5307.